flawgical/Al-Gore-Rithms/README.md

 Check if a value is classified as a boolean primitive.
 Return true or false.

-Boolean primitives are true and false.s
+Boolean primitives are true and false

 ```js
 function booWho(bool) {